-- 5.1 Deliver Best Value through:
+5.1 Deliver Best Value through:

-- Reviewing and implementing the learning estate strategy taking cognisance of the ASN learning estate
+- .
+Reviewing and implementing the learning estate strategy taking cognisance of the ASN learning estate

-- Robust workforce planning
+- .
+Robust workforce planning

-- DSM review
+- .
+DSM review

 Strategic review of the ASN learning estate is underway.
-School consultation reports being prepared to establish Easthouses catchment area and proposal to close St Margaret's RC PS is a live consultation.
+School consultation reports being prepared to establish Easthouses catchment area and proposal to close St Margaret's RC PS.
+A DSM review group has been established and work is underway to design a new scheme taking into account revised SG guidance.
+Workforce planning model being developed taking into account SG proposal to reduce teacher:pupil contact time and increase in staffing required as a result of growth.